dulapahv/CodeX/manual.md

 Kasca uses GitHub OAuth to authenticate users and access repositories.
 When you connect your GitHub account, Kasca requests only one permission scope:

 - `repo` - Grants full access to public and private repositories including read and write access to code, commit statuses, repository invitations, collaborators, deployment statuses, and repository webhooks. **Note**: In addition to repository related resources, the `repo` scope also grants access to manage organization-owned resources including projects, invitations, team memberships and webhooks.
-This scope also grants the ability to manage projects owned by users.
+This scope also grants the ability to manage projects owned by users. (from [GitHub's Scopes for OAuth apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps))

 Kasca does not store your GitHub access token.
 The token is stored securely in your browser's Cookies and is used only for making API requests to GitHub on your behalf.